thanmayasrii/milkbottleofsecrets/README.md

 I know you are searching for the company's name.."Observation is key, and every letter holds a purpose."
 Thank you!!

-NOTE:While submitting the Comapny's name keep first and last letter Capital and remaining in lowercase.
+NOTE:While submitting the Company's name keep first and last letter Capital and remaining in lowercase.